Omaima-Ameen/inside-the-dom/README.md

-I  wanted to know how things actually work on the web so got into the under-the-hood stuff

-So I made this little space to document what I learned about the DOM.
+**Hello!**

+I got curious about what really happens behind the scenes on the web, so I started exploring the under the hood side of things.
+This repo is just me documenting what I’m learning about the DOM along the way.

 If you’re someone who wants to understand the fundamentals instead of just memorizing syntax, this might help you too.